NoSpiner/Freetube-import/README.md

       cat test.txt | freetube-import -s -n playlist-name >> your/path/FreeTube/playlists.db

 Works without YouTube api through a custom version of [YouTube-search library](https://github.com/joetats/youtube_search/).
 Also works atleast on piped links, probably also on lists of Invidious links and other links that follow the standard youtube url format.
+VPN/proxy isn't strictly nessesary by my experience.
+I have run 1,5k videos videos through this in one sitting and gotten no ip blocks.

 ###  Dependencies